Noah-Prowell/Capstone_3/README.md

 # Capstone_3

 Idea 1:
-Use script data to create a chatbot through a flask app.
+Use script data from South Park to create a chatbot through a flask app.
 Could create mutiple character bots and have the user interact with that character.
 data: https://github.com/BobAdamsEE/SouthParkData

 Idea 2: